Introduction¶

 .

-# get a single record by uid (here, the latest version of the current notebook)
+# get a single record (here the current notebook)

-# query all artifacts ingested from the current notebook
+# query all artifacts ingested from a transform

 artifacts = ln.Artifact.filter(transform=transform).all()

-# query all artifacts ingested from a notebook with "intro" in the name and labeled "Candidate marker study"
+# query all artifacts ingested from a notebook with "intro" in the title

 artifacts = ln.Artifact.filter(